ClintH/ixfx-demos/README.md

 ### Clone

-If you have `git` installed on your system, or the `GitHub` app, you can clone this repository to a folder.
+Using `git` or the Github app, clone this repository to a folder.
+This gives you a local copy of the source, and can be easily updated if the repository changes.

 ### ...and then